Tertiumnon/git-styleguide/README.md

 - style: A code that is related to styling
 - test: Adding new test or making changes to existing test

-It's preffered to use special tools like [Commitizen](https://commitizen-tools.github.io/commitizen).
+It's preffered to use special tools like [Commitizen CLI](https://github.com/commitizen/cz-cli).
 But if you want to create commits manually there is an example:

 ```bash
 [NP-1] feat: add method to calc orders count